Midwest-Dads/chuck-cli/README.md

 When someone creates a project from your template, this file comes with it and Chuck automatically:

 1. Reads the template URL from `.chuckrc`
-2. Adds it as a remote named "template"
+2. Adds it as a remote named "chuck-template"
 3. Fetches the latest changes
 4. Compares commits and shows the interactive selection